4710EC

 The section must still be checked and customised to suit the project being specified, by removing any other irrelevant details and adding project-specific details and selections.

-This section relates to ecoinsulation® glasswool for thermal and acoustic insulation systems including installation.
+This section relates to the supply and installation of ecoinsulation® glasswool thermal and acoustic insulation.

 It includes:

-NOTE: Retrofit exterior wall or internal firewalls, insulation requires a Building Consent to the Building Act 2004, schedule 1, clause 13.
+Note: Retrofit exterior wall or internal firewalls insulation requires a Building Consent to Building Act 2004, schedule 1, clause 13.

 1.1